IamGrootGroot/THESIS_PANK/README.md

 - These GeoJSON files are then imported into the QuPath project using the `00a_import_trident_geojson.groovy` script.

 ### 1. Cell Segmentation and Tile Extraction (Steps 1-2)
-- Uses QuPath and StarDist for cell segmentation **within the TRIDENT-defined tissue regions**.
+- Uses QuPath and StarDist for cell segmentation **within the TRIDENT-defined tissue regions** (annotations with class "Tissue (TRIDENT)").
-- Extracts 224x224 pixel tiles around detected cells
+- Extracts 224x224 pixel tiles around detected cells.
 - Implemented in Groovy scripts for QuPath
 - Automated via `run_pipeline_01_02.sh`